-This 3-year-old Sports Illustrated cover predicted the Astros' World Series win
+Sports Illustrated called the 2017 World Series -- three years ago

 "We settled on 2017 because the Astros' young nucleus would by then be reaching its prime," SI's Ben Reiter wrote last week.
 "It was certainly a long shot, but so is everything in baseball."

+Maybe this will break the notorious Sports Illustrated cover jinx, which inexplicably causes many teams and athletes to stumble after appearing on its cover.

-We now eagerly await Sports Illustrated's prediction for the 2020 presidential election.
+We now eagerly await SI's prediction for the 2020 presidential election.